huntscript/huntscript/README.md

 - 📫 How to reach me huntscript54@gmail.com

-* We define a *script hunter* by someone who is always looking for the right script or the right piece of code to build non-sophisticated and/or sophisticated softwares.
-However, even if you're a beginner, you might be considered as a *script hunter* as long as you know how to write basic programs other programmers can read easily to find out the process behind your script.
+* We define a *script hunter* by someone who is always looking for the right script or the right piece of code to build non-sophisticated and/or sophisticated softwares during a short period of time.

+  However, even if you're a beginner at programming, you might be considered as a *script hunter* as long as you know how to write basic programs other programmers can read easily to find out the process behind your script.